PhD Minor in Philosophy, Literature, and the Arts

 How do I join the focal group?

 The Philosophy and Literature Focal Group is open to all comers.
-We encourage you to become a full-fledged member of the Focal Group; to do so, please email Joshua Landy (firstname.lastname@example.org).
-To be added to the focal group mailing list for events, please email Dylan Montanari (email@example.com) and Lanier Anderson (firstname.lastname@example.org).
+We encourage you to become a full-fledged member of the Focal Group; to do so, please email Joshua Landy (landy AT stanford.edu).
+To be added to the focal group mailing list for events, please email Hannah Haejin Kim <hhkim43 AT stanford.edu> and Lanier Anderson (lanier AT stanford.edu).
 (It is helpful to identify yourself as a student interested in the Minor.)
 Students may receive units for focal group participation by registering for DLCL 222, but you can also participate without registering for units.

 What are the course requirements for the Minor?

 All students in the minor take DLCL 333 (Core seminar in Philosophy, Literature, and the Arts), which explores key topics at the interdisciplinary boundary.
 Students then take at least four additional courses for a total of at least 20 units.
 This includes a two-course program of study in the minor field and two courses of special relevance to the intersection of philosophy with literature and the arts.
-Finally, the 20-unit total also includes independent summer units to support research for presentation at the Interdisciplinary Humanities Symposium.
+Finally, the 20-unit total also includes independent summer research, ideally conducted in the summer after the first year.

 What are the “courses of special relevance,” and how do I find out about them?

 These are courses offered by Stanford faculty at the intersection between philosophy and literature or the arts.
 The committee in charge of the program surveys the curriculum each summer and identifies courses that are of special relevance to students working at the interdisciplinary boundary.
 The list of those courses (including for past years) can be found here.
-(N.B.: The listing also includes many undergraduate courses for students involved in the Philosophy and Literature major tracks; where appropriate (e.g., not in introsems) graduate students should register for such courses under a graduate number.)
-If you have a question about a course, or identify a graduate course you think should be listed, please direct your inquiry to the PLA Minor DGS or the program co-Directors.
+(N.B.: The listing also includes many undergraduate courses for students involved in the Philosophy and Literature major tracks; where appropriate, graduate students should register for such courses under a graduate number.
+In some cases, such as introductory seminars, it will not be possible to do this.)
+If you have a question about a course, or have identified a graduate course you think should be listed, please direct your inquiry to the PLA Minor DGS or the program co-Directors.

 Whom can I ask about courses in my minor field?

-If my Ph.D. is neither in philosophy nor in a literature or arts dept., can I still pursue the Minor?
+If my Ph.D. is neither in philosophy nor in a literature or arts department, can I still pursue the Minor?